JetStream for OpenFaaS¶

 Configure JetStream¶

 Every OpenFaaS async queue requires a Stream and Consumer to be created on the JetStream server.
-The queue-worker creates these on first startup if they do not exist.
-The default Stream and Consumer have some limits:
+By default the queue-worker manages these for you and ensures they are created on startup if they do not exist.

 Configure Streams and Consumers manually¶